 STEM Education for the 21st Century Book

-I have just published my book entitled STEM Education for the 21st Century, which was published in April of 2020 by Springer, Inc. The book includes an overview of diversity and inclusion in STEM education, theories of learning, a review of new types of active learning in science courses, new types of engineering education, a review of global interdisciplinary science curriculum, an overview of online education and some thoughts about the future of STEM education.
+The book includes an overview of diversity and inclusion in STEM education, theories of learning, a review of new types of active learning in science courses, new types of engineering education, a review of the global interdisciplinary science curriculum, an overview of online education and some thoughts about the future of STEM education.
 The research for the book came about from eight years of work as an ACE fellow at Yale University, while working at Pomona College, while serving as the founding Director for the Yale-NUS Teaching and Learning Center, and while serving as Dean of Faculty at Soka University of America, where we developed a new interdisciplinary Life Sciences program.
-The book provides something of a travelog of my journeys in STEM education, and provides insights into the emerging new trends in STEM education as practiced at the best universities and colleges in the world.
+The book provides something of a travelog of my journeys in STEM education and provides insights into the emerging new trends in STEM education as practiced at the best universities and colleges in the world.

-My new Book – STEM Education for the 21st Century: https://www.springer.com/in/book/9783030416324
+STEM Education for the 21st Century: https://www.springer.com/in/book/9783030416324

-Amazon link for the new book – https://www.amazon.com/STEM-Education-21st-Century-Springerbriefs/dp/3030416321
+Amazon link for the book – https://www.amazon.com/STEM-Education-21st-Century-Springerbriefs/dp/3030416321

-Book flyer from pubisher
+Book flyer from Springer Publishing

 book.cover.9783030416324